BekahHW/BekahHW.github.io/_posts/2026-03-31-hidden-ai-work.md

 ---
 layout: post-interactive
-title: "Productive Is the Least Interesting Word We Have for AI"
+title: "Momentum vs. Alignment Tax: Hidden Costs in Your LLM Sessions"
 description: "What looks productive in an AI session often hides a whole layer of alignment work we do not even notice while we are doing it."
-date: 2026-03-31
+date: 2026-04-06
 tags: [AI, DevRel, Developer Experience]
 author: Bekah
 interactive_js: ai-session-tax.html